 This article assumes you have at least basic knowledge of Linux, know how to use the shell, and most importantly, you host your site on your own VPS.
 The installation is quite simple and assumes you are running in the root account, if not you may need to add ‘

 Install Memcached on Ubuntu 18.04 LTS Bionic Beaver

 Step 1.
-First, make sure that all your system packages are up-to-date by running these following apt commands in the terminal.
+First, make sure that all your system packages are up-to-date by running the following

 To check the status of the service, enter the following command:

 Memcached can be configured by editing the

 Change the settings, Example settings for 256MB caching:

 # Start with a cap of 64 megs of memory.
 It's reasonable, and the daemon default # Note that the daemon will grow to this size, but does not start out holding this much # memory -m 256 # Default connection port is 11211 -p 11211 # Run the daemon as root.
 The start-memcached will default to running as root if no # -u command is present in this config file -u memcache # Specify which IP address to listen on.
 The default is to listen on all IP addresses # This parameter is one of the only security measures that memcached has, so make sure # it's listening on a firewalled interface. # -l 127.0.0.1

 Exit and save the configuration file, and then restart Memcached: